10 days from £3,450pp

 Your chances of seeing a whale shark are high, and your chances of swimming alongside one are good.

-Whale shark populations are declining globally with the northern coastline of Madagascar one of the few remaining ‘hot spots’.
+Whale shark populations are declining globally with the northern coastline of Madagascar one of the few remaining global spots where whale sharks frequently visit, but an encounter is not guaranteed.

 We are committed to safe and ethical swims with all the species we may encounter.
 This may mean our science team choose not to swim with a whale shark if there are many tourist boats at the same location.
 We will travel to areas infrequently visited by other operators to avoid this, but this cannot always be guaranteed.